Given that I’ve been traveling recently, I have not been witness to the antics of my own pets. So now I’m forced to write about other people’s pets.

-- Use their pet’s picture as their Facebook profile picture.
-Really?
 Seriously?
-Get a life… This is right up there with using your kid’s picture.
+This is right up there with using your kid’s picture.
 Get.
 Your.
 Own.
 Identity.

-- Brag about the breed.
-Uh, yeah, that’s great that you spent $5,000 on a pet.
-All that shows is what a retard you are for making your pet a status symbol and not going to the local rescue shelter to save a homeless animal.
+So you spent $5,000 on a pet.
+All that shows is what a doofus you are for making your pet a status symbol and not going to the local animal shelter to save a homeless animal.
 If you got a purebred pet so you could join that animal’s own special society, meet with other owners of the same breed and socialize with people who “understand” that breed, please see the last four words of #1.

-- Talk for their animal.
-While this is hours of endless fun for people who are emotionally involved with your pet, it is astoundingly boring for most people.
+Although this is hours of fun for people who are emotionally involved with your pet, it is astoundingly boring for most people.
 I am not interested in your turtle’s musings about Hume.
-I’m not even interested in your musings about Hume; telling me through your turtle doesn’t make it edgy and interesting.
+I’m not even interested in your musings about Hume.
+Telling me through your turtle doesn’t make it edgy and interesting.

 5. Talk about their pet’s bowel movements.

 It doesn’t matter if this is over dinner or not.
 I would rather not hear about your ferret’s litter box habits, how your cat drinks out of the toilet even though you’ve put out fresh water, or how your dog’s poop got all over the sidewalk because it was so runny.
 It is always gross.
 Always.

 Do any of these things annoy you?
 Did I annoy you?
 Go ahead and let me have it in the comments section below.
 You might also want to check out my post on the most annoying things that NON-pet owners do.
 If you enjoyed this article, you’ll love Pets Adviser’s popular email newsletter.
 It’s free to sign up, and you’ll also be among the first to get alerts about major pet food recalls: Learn more here.